jg-digital-media/jgdm_snooker_scorer/readme.md

 + `COMPLETED: 16-06-2025` Missing the last colour after the last red should take the points remaining straight to 27 points and therefore into the final colour sequence.

-+ `TODO: ` Clicking `#app-app` should take the user to a new browser tab so game progress is not lost.

-+ `TODO:` To get to the final colour sequence, players 1 or 2, or both between them must have potted 15 red balls.
-In theory, either player could possibly pot these red balls but not pot the following colour before they reach the colour sequence.

-+ `TODO:` If a player misses the next colour after the 15th red the next player starts shooting for the yellow ball as part of the colour sequence.
++ `COMPLETED: 16-06-2025` If a player misses the next colour after the 15th red the next player starts shooting for the yellow ball as part of the colour sequence.
 (27 points remaining)

-+ `TODO:` If a player misses a colour after the 15th red the next player starts shooting for the yellow ball as part of the colour sequence.
++ `COMPLETED: 16-06-2025` If a player misses a colour after the 15th red the next player starts shooting for the yellow ball as part of the colour sequence.
 (27 points remaining)

++ `COMPLETED: 16-06-2025` To get to the final colour sequence, players 1 or 2, or both between them must have potted 15 red balls.
+In theory, either player could possibly pot these red balls but not pot the following colour before they reach the colour sequence.

++ `TODO: ` Clicking `#app-app` should take the user to a new browser tab so game progress is not lost.

 + `TODO:` Refactor code generated so far to reduce total lines in the script, make it more readable and easier to maintain.